Wollongong Coastal Management Program

 The pebbles, stones, rocks and bricks on Thirroul beach

-by John Groom, almost 2 years ago
+by John Groom, over 2 years ago

 The huge seas and associated erosion in the first half of 2022 have exposed worse than usual the presence of stones buried longtime under the sand, Ongoing wave action redistributes these stones all along Thirroul Beach.
 They can be seen from the pool pumping station all the way north to the rock shelf past Flanagan's Beach.
 It is not just a natural phenomonen.
 This morning I removed one and a half housebricks complete with cement.